prashant-coneio/pinwheel-astro/src/content/features/index.md

         outline: true
         enable: true
   feature_tab:
-    title: Compliance platform for every stage of your business growth
+    title: Compliance Platform for Every Stage of your Business Growth
     list:
       - title: We have developed the perfect global compliance platform for your business needs for any product
-        content: It enables you to directly integrate with our community ecosystem partners to handle cross border trade seamlessly.
+        content: It enables you to directly integrate with our community's ecosystem partners to handle cross border trade seamlessly.
         image: "/images/features/feature-img-6.png"
-      - title: We have a subscription based customized solutions.
+      - title: We have subscription based customized solutions.
-        content: It helps you to understand compliance related to your products in minutes.
+        content: Our customized solutions swiftly enhance your understanding of product-related compliances
         image: "/images/features/feature-img-6.png"
       - title: For example, Better HS Classification
-        content: HS Classification for UAE for the products falls under '481910' having are usage basis like perfume gifts etc. Our platform enables you to understand complaiance involved for any point of the globe.
+        content: Our platform enables a comprehensive understanding of global compliance requirements, encompassing products like perfumed gifts, and specifically addressing HS Classification '481910' applicable to the UAE.
         image: "/images/features/feature-img-6.png"
 ---